Expanding the balancing lake

 What has been decided?

-View the De Onlanden Project Decision on the Environment and Planning Portal
+View the De Onlanden Project Decision on the Environment and Planning Portal (Dutch only)

-Other documents can be viewed on the page De Onlanden - Province of Drenthe
+Other documents can be viewed on the page De Onlanden - Province of Drenthe (Dutch only)

-Planning for an additional balancing lake
+Schule for expansion of balancing lake